 1) Trench around the foundation of the home.
 This is done primarily to paint below the substate so that if erosion occurs you won’t see the line where you stopped painting had you not trenched.

-We personally do not use any cleaners do to the fact that we don’t want to be responsible for poisoning wildlife, killing grass or shrubs etc… sealer will kill mold/alge by cutting off 3 essential items needed for life (water, air and sunlight).
+We personally do not use any cleaners due to the fact that we don’t want to be responsible for poisoning wildlife, killing grass or shrubs, etc… Sealers will kill mold/algae by cutting off 3 essential items needed for life (water, air, and sunlight).
 In other words please stop using bleach.